nerdfiles/hypermedia-orientation/index.md

 logically prior its functional and structural features, its autonomy and intentionality is constrained to functional and structural possibility.
 It's different kind of UI dev.
-But relation can be mapped to a FORM, moreover N relations can be mapped to metacomputational PROCEDURE as FORM to start partial or midway computations at a trigger relational name, discoverable and reason-able in relational syntactic features.
+But relation can be mapped to a FORM, moreover N relations can be mapped to (non-)metacomputational PROCEDURE as FORM to start partial or midway computations at a trigger relational name, discoverable and reason-able in relational syntactic features.